 Faculty & Staff

 is a mental health advocate and trauma survivor dedicated to radical wellness.
 Jazmine has a degree in Applied Psychology from NYU where she focused on critical psychology and alternatives in mental health.
-She has also worked as a home-based child and family crisis counselor practicing trauma-informed care and education advocacy and is currently a certified peer specialist working for Parachute NYC .
-Jazmine is practiced in the Open Dialogue Approach, Intentional Peer Support, Need-Adapted Treatment, and a variety of movement and meditative methodologies.
-In addition, Jazmine has been mentored in intuitive development, holistic medicine, and embodiment techniques for the last 7 years, practicing deep emotional processing in her own life while supporting others in their integration process.
-Jazmine dedicates her time to holistic and self-determined care, mutual aid and community building practices, education, activism, and finding new ways to shed light on social justice issues and transformative models of care.
+She has worked as a home-based child and family crisis counselor practicing trauma-informed care and education advocacy.
+Later becoming a certified peer specialist, she worked for Parachute NYC, practicing the Open Dialogue Approach, Intentional Peer Support, and Need-Adapted Treatment.
+In addition, Jazmine has been mentored in herbalism, intuitive development, holistic medicine, and embodiment techniques for the last 7 years, practicing deep emotional processing in her own life while supporting others in their integration process.
+Jazmine dedicates her time to holistic and self-determined care, working with clients in NYC and the Hudson Valley.
 You can find her work and upcoming events at jazminerussell.com

 Peter Stastny, MD - Co-Founder